cuijiyao01/docker-k8s-training/Further Reading.md

 - First of all: SAP offers an internal Kubernetes platform offering that is called Project Gardener.
 If you need a Kubernetes environment, go here: [Gardener](https://github.wdf.sap.corp/pages/kubernetes/gardener/)

+- Do you want to watch Kelsey Hightower, one of the big brains behind Kubernetes play Tetris on the Jumbotron at d-Kom 2018 at SAP Arena?
+Check out [his keynote](https://broadcast.co.sap.com/event/dkom/2018#!video%2F18106).

 - If there was a Container 101 talk at *devX*, there must be a Kubernetes 102 talk as well: [Kubernetes 102](https://video.sap.com/media/t/1_64gue1c2/84675141)

 - Interested in the architecture behing Gardener?
 There was a talk about it at *devX*, too: